freechipsproject/chisel-bootcamp/Install.md

 ### Cadence AWS Setup

-If you don't know or don't have access to Cadence AWS, skip this section.
+If you don't know what is Cadence AWS, or don't have access to Cadence AWS, skip this section.

 Navigate to your working directory, which is probably your home directory.